Fees and Funding

 September 2024 and January 2025 course cycles

-The ICCA Bar Course fees for 2024/2025 are £15,735 inclusive of all BSB fees, text books and legal research resources.
+The total ICCA Bar Course fees for those enrolling on Part One in September 2024/January 2025 are £15,735 inclusive of all BSB fees, text books and legal research resources.
 This is the cost for both Parts One and Two.
 Below you will find a breakdown for Part One and Part Two:

 Total Part One fee: £3,934 (inc. BSB levy)